front-end-intermediate/session-1/readme.md

 const twitter = me.links.social.twitter
 ```

-Create a multi-line template string:
+Create a multi-line template string and display it on the page:

 ```js
 const content = `